barumau/PanGlobish/English/102_ortografie.md

 # Spelling and pronunciation

-Dunish is phonetic in two directions:
+Panglobish is phonetic in two directions:

 1. When you read a word, you can always pronounce it.
 2. When you hear a word, you can almost always write it.
    (Foreign names can be an exception.)

-Once you have learned the few rules and the way letters are pronounced, you can read Dunish aloud and be understood.
+Once you have learned the few rules and the way letters are pronounced, you can read Panglobish aloud and be understood.

 ## Basic Latin Alphabet

-Dunish is written in the basic Latin alphabet – the same as English!
+Panglobish is written in the basic Latin alphabet – the same as English!
 It doesn't have any of the accented letters, which are different from language to language.
 So it can be typed, printed and used with computers and smart devices in most countries without any difficulty.